 ACARA oversees all aspects of the NAP.
 These include:

-- test item development for NAPLAN and NAP Sample
+test item development for NAPLAN and NAP sample assessments

 Administration of the NAP